ray-project/ray/doc/source/train/overview.rst

 train_func
 ----------

+The train_func is a user-defined wrapper function that the Ray Trainer dispatches to the distributed processes.
-The train_func is your training loop function to pass to the Ray trainer.
+It contains your training loop function with the addition of logic that provides the context that every worker needs to run the training job.
-It loads the model, gets the shard of data, does checkpointing, and can have evaluation logic and metrics reporting.
+It loads the model, gets the shard of data, does checkpointing, and can have evaluation logic and metrics reporting. train_func is an parameter of the Ray Trainer.
-This function must contain the context that every worker needs to run the training job.
-The Ray trainer dispatches train_func to each worker process.

 [TODO Is this not needed for tree-based trainers?]

 .. _train-key-overview-scalingconfig: